SamStudio8/gretel/README.rst

 gretel
 ======
-An algorithm for recovering potential haplotypes from metagenomes
+A (work-in-progress) algorithm for recovering potential haplotypes from metagenomes

 Housekeeping
 ------------